Skip to content

 cd <project_directory>

-2. Deploy the local development environment:
+2. Deploy the local development environment

-(See the Development section for details.)
+(See the Development Guide section for details)

-3. Copy the example environment variable file:
+3. Copy the example environment variables file

 cp .env.example .env

-4. Install dependencies:
+4. Install dependencies

 nvm use # (Optional: switch to the Node.js version specified in .nvmrc)